kejadlen/giphy.alfredworkflow/README.md

 [releases]: https://github.com/kejadlen/giphy.alfredworkflow/releases

-## TODO
+## To-do

 - [ ] Get a production Giphy API key
-- [ ] Copy the link to the Giphy page (instead of the gif) with a keyboard modifier.
+- [ ] Copy page URL of Gif with a keyboard modifier and not .gif
-- [ ] Figure out how to use the mp4 for Quick Look instead of the gif.
+- [ ] Have Quick Look use .mp4 and not .gif

+## Contribute

+Please do contribute!
+Issues and pull requests are welcome.